-It probably comes as no surprise that the United States takes its border security seriously.
-On the one hand, it can feel like an invasion of privacy at every turn.
-On the other, it makes sense given their recent history that they’ve decided to take a closer look at who is traveling into or out of the country.
+It is not surprising that the United States values its border security.
+It can sometimes feel like an invasion of privacy at all times.
+It makes sense, given their history, that they have decided to look closely at who is entering or leaving the country.

 What is APIS?

-The Advance Passenger Information System, or APIS, requires that information on international passengers traveling by air and sea be given to the Department of Homeland Security (DHS) before they enter the country.
-The agency that handles APIS information is the US Customs and Border Protection (CBP).
-In practice, this means that when you fly commercially, your airline will hand over information on every passenger according to their passport, from their full name and gender to their nationality and country of residence.
+The Advance Passenger Information System (or APIS) requires that international passengers traveling by air or sea be provided to the Department of Homeland Security before they can enter the country.
+US Customs and Border Protection is responsible for APIS information.
+This means that commercial flights will be conducted by an airline that gives information about every passenger, starting with their passport number and ending with their nationality and country.

 What is eAPIS?

-Speaking of sending tons of personally identifying information, how does that work exactly?
-Private planes use eAPIS, a public website that allows smaller commercial carriers to send the data to the CBP electronically.
-This comes along with the manifest for the trip at least an hour before the plane takes off.
-In that case, the pilot is the person responsible for collecting and sending all the required information on each passenger to the US government.
+How does it work?
+Private planes use eAPIS.
+This website allows commercial airlines to send data electronically to the CBP.
+The manifest for the trip is sent along with this information at least one hour before the plane takes flight.
+The pilot is responsible for collecting all information required on each passenger and sending it to the US government.

-Unsurprisingly, there may be flaws in the API system.
-Travelers can be flagged for reasons that turn out to be entirely imaginary.
-If that’s the case, and you’re otherwise cleared to fly, you may be given a redress number.
-This is a reference number that’s issued in these cases by DHS to hopefully help a person’s entry to the US go a little bit smoother in the future.
+There may be some flaws in the API system, which is not surprising.
+Flagging travelers can happen for entirely fictitious reasons.
+If this is the case, but you are otherwise allowed to fly, you might be issued a redress code.
+This is a reference number issued by DHS in these cases to help someone’s future entry to the US.